otarbes/clickclickbankbank/content/_index.md

       Affiliate Account to ensure that you are able to create API keys before you buy.
   - question: What is your refund/cancellation policy?
-    answer: We will accept your request for refund if you haven’t started any scan in your account.
-You can change or cancel your plan at any time in your dashboard.
+    answer: We will accept your refund request for free for 7 days or if you haven’t started any scan in your account.
+You can also change or cancel your plan at any time in your dashboard.
 - type: ctablock
   template: ctablock
   section_id: call-to-action